 Acanthurus fowleri – Fowler’s Surgeonfish

-Acanthurus fowleri is surgeon fish that can pretty big.
+Acanthurus fowleri becomes pretty big.
 They can reach a total length of around 50 centimeters and therefore need a very large aquarium.
-Adult animals are brown / bluish in color, have a white band over the caudal peduncle and a yellow band in their dorsal fin.
+Adults are brown / bluish in color, have a white band over the caudal peduncle and a yellow band in their dorsal fin.
 They have yellow accents on the pectoral fin, mouth and on the tips of their caudal fin.

 Juveniles have a changing juvenile dress.
 So read carefully before you buy a beautifully colored small specimen that grows into a considerably differently colored adult fish.